DanielChrobak/Hyper-V-GPU-Manager/README.md

 A: Not tested.
 The driver paths are different for AMD.
 Community contributions welcome on GitHub.

 **Q: How do I reduce setup time?**
-A: In future versions, we plan to add unattended Windows installation and VHD templates.
-For now, this tool saves ~20 minutes of manual driver setup.
+A: Use the "Complete Setup" option and follow the preset configurations.
+This automates VM creation and GPU partition in one workflow.

 **Q: Can I run multiple VMs simultaneously with GPU access?**
 A: Yes, allocate GPU percentages totaling <80%.
 More than 80% combined load may cause instability.

+**Q: How do I copy apps to my VM?**
+A: Create a folder named "VM Apps" in the script directory, place your zip files there, then use the "Copy VM Apps to Downloads" option.

+**Q: Can I change preset values after selection?**
+A: No, but you can select "Custom Configuration" from the preset menu to specify exact values.

 ---

 ## 🙏 Credits & Acknowledgments

-Built upon the foundation of GPU-P (GPU Paravirtualization) technology developed by Microsoft for Windows Server and Hyper-V. This tool consolidates community knowledge and best practices into an accessible, automated solution.
+Built upon the foundation of GPU-P (GPU Paravirtualization) technology developed by Microsoft for Windows Server and Hyper-V. This tool consolidates community knowledge and best practices into an accessible, automated solution with modern arrow-key navigation.

 **Special thanks to:**
 - Microsoft Hyper-V team for GPU-P feature development
 - NVIDIA for driver support
 - r/VFIO and r/HyperV communities for shared knowledge
 - Early testers and contributors for identifying DLL and OpenGL issues
+- UI/UX inspiration from modern terminal applications

 ---